-Sections 2.a. through 2.h. is incomp olete or inaccurate or if there is additional ewed, documentation should be added to signing the RPT form. d.
-The faculty member should note his/her review of the file This signature indicates that the faculty member has be opportunity to review the materials contained in the dot this point in the process, including all materials submit administrator and the faculty member, and that the file signature does not indicate that the faculty member ago of each document.
-The Statements of Recommendation departmental committee, unit administrator, college-legapplicable), and dean are not included in the file at this culty member has been given an contained in the documentation file up to all materials submitted by the unit per, and that the file is complete.
+Sections 2.a. through 2.h. is incomp blete or inaccurate or if there is additional ewed, documentation should be added to signing the RPT form. d.
+The faculty member should note his/her review of the fi This signature indicates that the faculty member has opportunity to review the materials contained in the other this point in the process, including all materials submadministrator and the faculty member, and that the fi signature does not indicate that the faculty member of each document.
+The Statements of Recommenda departmental committee, unit administrator, college-lapplicable), and dean are not included in the file at the culty member has been given an contained in the documentation file up to all materials submitted by the unit per, and that the file is complete.
 Such a faculty member agrees with the substance of Recommendation from the nistrator, college-level committee (if Faculty m nember's signature Date a.
 If the feaulty member finds that information provided by the unit administrator in